|

 While addiction or dependence on prednisone is rare, it happens, and like all addictions, it doesn’t discriminate.
 Anyone can be affected by it.

-If you or a loved one find yourself in a cycle of addiction or dependence on prednisone or another corticosteroid, FHE Health offers support and safe place to get clean.
-Call us today for additional information at (833) 596-3502 and learn how we can help.
+If you or a loved one find yourself in a cycle of addiction or dependence, FHE Health offers support and a safe place to get clean.
+Contact us today to learn how we can help.